-So, we start with the forward kinematics solution or relations, if I take this term so what I am given this x E and y E. So, these are known to be x E and y E are known to me, what I have to find out is theta let us say the first thing is theta.
-So, from these two, I can eliminate phi and this is what I have done in the next step.
+So, so what I am given I am given this x E and y E. So, these are known to me x E and y E are known to me what I have to find out is theta let us say the first thing is theta.

+So, from these 2, I can eliminate phi and this is what I have done in the next step.
 So, I have taken these terms to the left hand side and squared and added them to eliminate phi.
 So, phi is completely eliminated in this equation.
 So, what I am left with we have in this equation x E and y E which are completely known and what is not known is theta.

 Now if you open up this expression on the left hand side and simplify then you can very easily arrive at this form.
-So, remember we have to find out theta and these terms A B and C, they are completely known because y E x E these are given to us.
+So, remember we have to find out theta and these terms a B and C they are completely known because y E x E these are given to us.
 So, we need to solve this equation in order to solve for theta.

 So, this is a standard equation which we have been solving.

-So, once again just to reiterate what we have done we have defined this x in terms of tan theta by 2, express sine theta and cosine theta in terms of x substituted into the equation that we want to solve and finally, obtain this quadratic equation.

-Which has solutions in terms of A B C which are completely known to us we have two solutions as you can see again here.
+So, once again just to reiterate what we have done we have defined this x in terms of tan theta by 2 express sine theta and cosine theta in terms of x substituted into the equation that we want to solve and finally, obtain this quadratic equation which has solutions in terms of A, B, C which are completely known to us we have 2 solutions as you can see again here.

-So, once we have these solutions we can obtain theta the two solutions of theta, theta 1 and theta 2 in terms of tangent inverse of this expression.
-So, for that again we need to use the a tan 2 function.
-Now once I have found theta I need to find out s 4.
-So, to find out s 4 we take recourse to these steps, first I will again look at these relations the forward kinematics relations which we have used.
-Now we know theta x E and y E of course given, we are now solved for theta; from these two equations we can now solve for phi.
+So, once we have these solutions we can obtain theta the 2 solutions of theta, theta 1 and theta 2 in terms of tangent inverse of this expression.
+So, for that again we need to use the A tan 2 function.

+Now, once I have found theta I need to find out S 4.
+So, to find out S 4, we take recourse to these steps first I will again look at these relations the forward kinematics relations which we have used now.
+Now we know theta x E and y E are of course, given we are now solved for theta from these 2 equations we can now solve for phi.
 So, we find out tangent phi.
 So, tan phi is nothing, but y E minus 1 2 sine theta by x E minus 1 2 cosine theta.

-Now, since I know theta and know x E and y E so, I can calculate phi.
+Now, since I know theta and know x E and y e.
+So, I can calculate phi.
+So, formally.
+So, this is the expression for tan phi.

-So, formally so this is the expression for tan phi.
-So, from here I can solve for phi, again using the a tan 2 function because I need to get the quadrant right.
+So, from here I can solve for phi; again using the A tan 2 function because I need to get the quadrant right.